xapian/xapian/xapian-core/docs/replication.rst

 Backend Support
 ===============

-Replication is supported by the chert, and glass database backends, and can cleanly handle the master switching database type (a full copy is sent in this situation).
+Replication is supported by the glass and chert database backends, and can cleanly handle the master switching database type (a full copy is sent in this situation).
 It doesn't make a lot of sense to support replication for the remote backend.
 Replication of inmemory databases isn't currently available.
-We have a longer term aim to replace the current inmemory backend with the current disk based backend (e.g. chert) but storing its data in memory.
+We have a longer term aim to replace the current inmemory backend with the current disk based backend (e.g. glass) but storing its data in memory.
 Once this is done, it would probably be easy to support replication of inmemory databases.

 Setting up replicated databases